 The annealing temperature of the primers must be between 55°C to 65°C (ideally).

-The annealing temperature of the primers is the temperature at which the primers bind to its specific complementary sequence on DNA.
+The annealing temperature of the primers is the temperature at which the primers bind to their specific complementary sequence on DNA.

-Whereas, the melting temperature is a temperature at which the primer dissociate from the complementary DNA sequence.
+Whereas, the melting temperature is the temperature at which the primer dissociates from the complementary DNA sequence.